 Don’t allow the fear of saying or doing the wrong thing keep you from reaching out in love.
 There are no perfect words.
 A simple "I’m sorry" and a hug can go a long way.

-Do not think that talking about him/her will bring the mother more pain.
+Do not think that talking about him/her will bring the birthing parent and partner more pain.
 The memory of her baby is always on her mind.
 She may need to tell her story over and over again.
 Do not be afraid to say the baby's name.

 Some things you might consider saying: